by Amy Venzke June 27, 2020 6 min read

 When you're downtown, use the high-positioned, reversible seat as a high chair at your table.
 When you're off-roading, convert the stroller to two-wheel mode for tough terrain—or even replace the front wheels with ski attachments for smoother strolling through snow or sand.

-Released in 2019, the Priam3 is the newest iteration of the stroller that offers a choice of three frame colors: black, silver or rose gold.
-No updates have been made for 2020.
+The Priam3 is the newest iteration of the stroller that offers a choice of three frame colors: black, silver or rose gold.
+No updates have been made since the Priam3 was released in 2019, aside from new fashion collections Cybex debuts each year.

 The Cybex Mios2 is minimalistic yet sturdy, making it an ideal choice for families seeking a smaller stroller that doesn't skimp on maneuverability.